xxcordeau/TIL/README.md

-hen select Edit workflow of that issue type’s screen.
+ Edit workflow of that issue type’s screen.

 Select the status you want to add an approval step to.